maxerbox/vscode-discord/README.md

 This extension contributes the following settings:

 * `discord.enable`: enable/disable this extension
+* `discord.showDebug`: Show the debugging icon in the rich presence when debugging
+* `discord.debugIconText`: The small image debug text when debugging
 * `discord.clientID`: the client ID used by discord-rpc
 * `discord.state`: The dicord rich presence state.
 Default to `Working on {projectName}`. `{projectName}`:workspace name
 * `discord.details`: The discord rpc details.
 Default to `Editing {filename}`. {filename}: filename, {language} : language id.